ViggoValfridsson/JavaScript-Frontend-Uppgift3-Grupp2/4-api-show-send/README.md

-# 4) JSFE API | download and send data to the server
+# 4) JSFE API | download and send data to a server

-filename: 4-api-show-send
+path: 4-api-show-send

+The aim of the exercise is to understand ...

 Purpose/course objectives: